-Changes in personal care and hygieneEven without business closures and anxiety about COVID-19, a loved one with dementia may exhibit noticeable weight loss from irregular dietary patterns and eating habits.
+Changes in personal care and hygieneA loved one with dementia may exhibit noticeable weight loss from irregular dietary patterns and eating habits.
 You may also notice them struggling with care in their daily life, which might include bathing less frequently or wearing the same clothes repeatedly without washing.

 DisorientationPeople with dementia, such as Alzheimer’s disease, can get confused about time and place.
 They lose track of the day, year, or season.
 They may get lost easily.
-Sometimes they forget where they are or how they got there, which could unintentionally expose them to COVID-19.
+Sometimes they forget where they are or how they got there, which could unintentionally expose them to health or safety risks.

 Incorrectly taking medicationsPeople with dementia may neglect their health care.
 For example, they may forget to take their medication, causing them to skip prescribed doses.
 Or they may forget that they’ve already taken their medicine and end up taking multiple doses, risking an overdose.

 Decreased ability to perform simple, familiar tasksA loved one may start having trouble with daily tasks, such as driving, keeping track of their spending, organizing a grocery list, etc. Or they may lack follow-through—starting tasks and never finishing them.

 Poor home maintenanceYou may start to see signs of memory impairment around the house—piles of dirty dishes, forgotten laundry, and unsorted mail.
 In extreme cases, clutter can accumulate to the point that it becomes a health and safety issue.

 Sometimes it can be hard to differentiate between normal aging, stress, and cognitive decline – especially in the early stages.
 It’s important to take a proactive caregiving approach to memory impairment.